-I believe that music heals.
-Moreover, there's scientific evidence that music may have a positive effect on your mental well-being.
+Music heals.
+Moreover, there's scientific evidence that music may boost mental well-being.

-In my opinion, many artists use music to express and work through intense emotion.
-I think that's why it can be cathartic to listen or sing along to your favorite tune.
-For a few minutes, you’re able to connect with someone who can empathize with you.
-The tone, the tempo, or the words can hit you — sometimes when you’re not even expecting it.
+Many artists use music to express and process intense emotions.
+Perhaps that's why listening to your favorite tune can be cathartic.
+For a few minutes, you can feel a connection with someone who indirectly empathizes with you.
+The tone, the tempo, or the words can hit you — sometimes when you least expect it.

-Of course, everyone's music taste is different, and a song that speaks to you may not work for the next person.
-Methods for coping and go-to playlists might crossover in places, but it’s important to find your personal preference.
+Of course, everyone's music tastes differ, and a song that speaks to you may not work for the next person.
+Take the time to explore your personal preferences.

-There may be songs that instantly kick your emotions into high gear — whether they're happy or sad ones.
-In my experience, it can be helpful to dive into these songs when an emotion is fresh.
-That way, you can express that emotion by singing (or crying) along with the song.
+Some songs instantly kick your emotions into high gear — whether they're happy or sad.
+In my experience, diving into these songs when a feeling is fresh can be helpful.
+I welcome the chance to express emotions by singing (or crying) along with the music.

 Even sad music may be comforting.
-In a PLOS ONE study, researchers considered the experiences of people listening to sad music.
-They noted that two types of experiences were mainly positive — they called these "comforting sorrow" and "sweet sorrow.”
-The researchers found these experiences could lead to a positive shift in mood for some people.
+A PLOS ONE study monitored people's reactions to listening to sad music.
+The study noted that two experiences were mainly positive — they called these "comforting sorrow" and "sweet sorrow."
+Although the emotions were a subtype of sadness, both led to a positive shift in mood in some people.

 Here are a few songs that have worked well for me:

-There are songs that will help focus my mind and motivate me as soon as I press play.
-You may not be looking for a song to slap a smile on your face, but something to take your mind off your worries and get you moving.
+Some songs will help focus my mind and motivate me as soon as I press play.
+You may not be looking for a tune that'll put a smile on your face but something that'll distract you and get you moving.

-Sometimes, all you need is something to inspire you and get you pumped up.
-I find music can help put me in a positive mindset and give me a boost of self-love.
+Sometimes, you need something to inspire you and get you pumped up.
+Music can help put me in a positive mindset and give me a boost of self-love.
 Research backs up this idea.
-In a study in the Journal of Positive Psychology, researchers found that when people actively tried to boost their mood while listening to instrumental music, it actually worked!
+In a study by the Journal of Positive Psychology, listening to instrumental music helped participants to boost their mood!

-Shower yourself with love and let it all out with some positive tunes.
+Shower yourself with love and let it all out with some upbeat tunes.
 Try:

-Now it's time for you to explore the sonic landscapes and find what works for you.
+Now it's over to you.
+Take the time to explore the sonic landscapes and find what gets you going.
 First, try songs that pop up in your mind.
 Then, search through playlists or put your stream on shuffle to discover new songs.

-Keep in mind that your list will continue to evolve (along with you)!
+Remember that your list will continue to evolve (along with your sense of self)!